Stob a' Choire Mheadhoin

 The name Stob a' Choire Mheadhoin translates from Scottish Gaelic as “Peak of the Middle Corrie”.

 Stob a' Choire Mheadhoin is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.